Skip to Content

 • Participation in and completion of an alcohol or drug program

-Tennessee also has a zero-tolerance policy for those under 21.
-If your BAC measures .02 percent or higher, you will face DUI charges punishable by losing your driving privileges for a year, a $250 fine, and possible community service.
+Tennessee also uses a zero-tolerance policy for drivers under 21.
+Those who test at .02 percent BAC or higher will lose their license for a year, pay a $250 fine, and may be required to complete community service.

 How Long Does a DUI Stay on Your Record in Tennessee?